-UNAMSAT a failed to reach orbit due to a Start launcher failure in early 1995.
+UNAMSAT A failed to reach orbit due to a launcher failure during the maiden flight of the Start booster in early 1995.

-UNAMSAT b microsatellite was launched on the 5th September as a secondary payload on a Kosmos-3M rocket with Kosmos 2334 (Parus #86) from Plesetsk, into a 1010 × 988 km circular orbit inclined at 82.9 degrees, with the Parus navigation satellite being the primary payload.
+UNAMSAT B microsatellite was launched on the 5th September as a secondary payload on a Kosmos-3M rocket with Kosmos 2334 (Parus #86) from Plesetsk, into a 1010 × 988 km circular orbit inclined at 82.9°, with the Parus navigation satellite being the primary payload.
 In Aug 97 it is reported to have started experiencing trouble with the power system for the downlink.

 |Type / Application:||Technology|